 Q: What are you working on at the moment?

 A: Just wrapped up mixing a single for a band in Phoenix, Arizona.
-Now onto getting a single out for a rock band!
+Now I'm writing and recording a metal EP.

 Q: Analog or digital and why?

 A: Analog gear can be great for tracking.
 When it comes to editing, mixing, and mastering, digital all the way.
 There's so much you can do within DAWs these days, pretty much anything is possible

 Q: What's the biggest misconception about what you do?

 A: Having the best or most expensive gear in the world doesn't make anybody a good engineer or producer.
 Having a great ear that can make critical decisions is the most important thing for anybody making music.

 Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?